truenas/middleware/docs/userguide/index.rst

 +----------------------+----------------+-----------------------------------------------------------------------------+

 Once configured, you can access the IPMI interface using a web browser and the IP address you specified in the configuration.
 The management interface will prompt for a username and the password that you configured.
 Refer to the documentation for the IPMI device to determine the default administrative username.

-The default username is
+The default username is *ADMIN* (in all caps).
-*ADMIN*
-(in all caps).
 Once you have logged into the management interface, you can change the administrative username as well as create additional users.
 The appearance of the utility and the functions that are available within the IPMI management utility will vary depending upon the hardware.

 Link Aggregations
 ~~~~~~~~~~~~~~~~~

 FreeNAS® uses FreeBSD's
 `lagg(4) <http://www.freebsd.org/cgi/man.cgi?query=lagg>`_
 interface to provide link aggregation and link failover.
-The lagg interface allows aggregation of multiple network interfaces
-into a single
+The lagg interface allows aggregation of multiple network interfaces into a single virtual lagg
-virtual lagg interface
-,
-providing fault-tolerance and high-speed
-multi-link throughput
-.
-The aggregation protocols supported by lagg determine which ports are used for outgoing
+interface, providing fault-tolerance and high-speed multi-link throughput.
+The aggregation protocols supported by lagg determine which ports are used for
-traffic and
-whether a specific port accepts
-incoming traffic
-.
-The
-link state of the lagg interface is used to validate if the port is
+outgoing traffic and whether a specific port accepts incoming traffic.
+The link state of the lagg interface is used to validate if the port is active or not.
-active
-or not
-.

-Aggregation works best on switches supporting LACP, which distributes traffic bi-directionally while
+Aggregation works best on switches supporting LACP, which distributes traffic bi-directionally while responding to failure of individual links.
+FreeNAS® also
-responding to failure of individual links.
-FreeNAS® also supports active/passive failover between pairs of links.
+supports active/passive failover between pairs of links.
+The LACP, FEC and load-balance modes select the output interface using a hash that includes the
-T
-he LACP, FEC and load-balance modes select the output interface using a hash that includes the Ethernet source and destination address, VLAN tag (if available), IP source and destination address, and flow label (IPv6 only).
-The benefit can only be observed when multiple clients are transfer
+Ethernet source and destination address, VLAN tag (if available), IP source and destination address, and flow label (IPv6 only).
+The benefit can only be
-r
-ing files
-**from**
-** **
-your NAS.
+observed when multiple clients are transferring files **from** your NAS.
 The flow entering
-**into**
-* *
-your NAS depends on the Ethernet switch load-balance algorithm.
+**into** your NAS depends on the Ethernet switch load-balance algorithm.

-The lagg driver currently supports the following aggregation protocols
+The lagg driver currently supports the following aggregation protocols:
-:

-**Failover:**
-the default protocol.
+**Failover:** the default protocol.
 Sends traffic only through the active port.
 If the master port becomes unavailable, the next active port is used.
+The
-The first interface added is the master port; any interfaces added after that are used as failover devices.
-By default, received traffic is only accepted when received through the active port.
+first interface added is the master port; any interfaces added after that are used as failover devices.
+By default, received traffic is only accepted when
+received through the active port.
 This constraint can be relaxed, which is useful for certain bridged network setups, by setting
-*net.link.lagg.failover_rx_all*
-to a non-zero value in System →
+*net.link.lagg.failover_rx_all* to a non-zero value in System →
 `Sysctls <#1.4.8.Sysctls|outline>`_
 → Add Sysctl.

-**FEC:**
-supports Cisco EtherChannel on older Cisco switches.
-This is a static setup and does not negotiate aggregation with the peer or exchange frames to monitor the link.
+**FEC:** supports Cisco EtherChannel on older Cisco switches.
+This is a static setup and does not negotiate aggregation with the peer or exchange frames to

-**LACP:**
+monitor the link.

-supports the IEEE 802.3ad Link Aggregation Control Protocol (LACP) and the Marker Protocol.
-LACP will negotiate a set of aggregable links with the peer into one or more link aggregated groups (LAGs).
+**LACP:** supports the IEEE 802.3ad Link Aggregation Control Protocol (LACP) and the Marker Protocol.
+LACP will negotiate a set of aggregable links with the
+peer into one or more link aggregated groups (LAGs).
 Each LAG is composed of ports of the same speed, set to full-duplex operation.
-The traffic will be balanced across the ports in the LAG with the greatest total speed; in most cases there will only be one LAG which contains all ports.
-In the event of changes in physical connectivity, link aggregation will quickly converge to a new configuration.
+The traffic will be
+balanced across the ports in the LAG with the greatest total speed; in most cases there will only be one LAG which contains all ports.
+In the event of changes
+in physical connectivity, link aggregation will quickly converge to a new configuration.
 LACP must be configured on the switch as well.

-**Load Balance:**
-balances outgoing traffic across the active ports based on hashed protocol header information and accepts incoming traffic from any active port.
+**Load Balance:** balances outgoing traffic across the active ports based on hashed protocol header information and accepts incoming traffic from any active
+port.
 This is a static setup and does not negotiate aggregation with the peer or exchange frames to monitor the link.
-The hash includes the Ethernet source and destination address, VLAN tag (if available), and IP source and destination address.
-Requires a switch which supports IEEE 802.3ad static link aggregation.
+The hash includes the Ethernet source
+and destination address, VLAN tag (if available), and IP source and destination address.
+Requires a switch which supports IEEE 802.3ad static link

-**Round Robin:**
+aggregation.

-distributes outgoing traffic using a round-robin scheduler through all active ports and accepts incoming traffic from any active port.
-This mode can cause unordered packet arrival at the client.
+**Round Robin:** distributes outgoing traffic using a round-robin scheduler through all active ports and accepts incoming traffic from any active port.
+This
+mode can cause unordered packet arrival at the client.
 This has a side effect of limiting throughput as reordering packets can be CPU intensive on the client.
 Requires a switch which supports IEEE 802.3ad static link aggregation.

-**None:**
-this protocol disables any traffic without disabling the lagg interface itself.
+**None:** this protocol disables any traffic without disabling the lagg interface itself.

-**NOTE:**
-the FreeNAS® system must be rebooted after configuring the lagg device and
-TCP access will be lost during reboot.
+**NOTE:** the FreeNAS® system must be rebooted after configuring the lagg device and TCP access will be lost during reboot.

-**Do not**
-configure t
-he interfaces used in the lagg device before creating the lagg
+**Do not** configure the interfaces used in the lagg device before creating the lagg device.
-device.

 Considerations When Using LACP, MPIO, NFS, or ESXi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 LACP bonds Ethernet connections in order to improve bandwidth.
 For example, four physical interfaces can be used to create one mega interface.
+However, it
-However, it cannot increase the bandwidth for a single conversation.
-It is designed to increase bandwidth when multiple clients are simultaneously accessing the same system.
+cannot increase the bandwidth for a single conversation.
+It is designed to increase bandwidth when multiple clients are simultaneously accessing the same
+system.
 It also assumes that quality Ethernet hardware is used and it will not make much difference when using inferior Ethernet chipsets such as a Realtek.

-LACP reads the sender and receiver IP addresses and, if they are deemed to belong to the same TCP connection, always sends the packet over the same interface to ensure that TCP does not need to reorder packets.
-This makes LACP ideal for load balancing many simultaneous TCP connections, but does nothing for increasing the speed over one TCP connection.
+LACP reads the sender and receiver IP addresses and, if they are deemed to belong to the same TCP connection, always sends the packet over the same interface
+to ensure that TCP does not need to reorder packets.
+This makes LACP ideal for load balancing many simultaneous TCP connections, but does nothing for
+increasing the speed over one TCP connection.

 MPIO operates at the iSCSI protocol level.
-For example, if you create four IP addresses and there are
+For example, if you create four IP addresses and there are four simultaneous TCP connections, MPIO will send the
-four simultaneous TCP connections, MPIO will send the data over all available links.
-When configuring MPIO, make sure that the IP addresses on the interfaces are configured to be on separate subnets with non-overlapping netmasks or configure static routes to do point-to-point communication.
+data over all available links.
+When configuring MPIO, make sure that the IP addresses on the interfaces are configured to be on separate subnets with
+non-overlapping netmasks or configure static routes to do point-to-point communication.
 Otherwise, all packets will pass through one interface.

 LACP and other forms of link aggregation generally do not work well with virtualization solutions.
-In a virtualized environment, consider the use of iSCSI MPIO through the creation of an
+In a virtualized environment, consider the use of iSCSI
+MPIO through the creation of an
 `iSCSI Portal <#1.8.7.4.Portals|outline>`_
 .
 This allows an iSCSI initiator to recognize multiple links to a target, utilizing them for increased bandwidth or redundancy.
 This
 `how-to <http://fojta.wordpress.com/2010/04/13/iscsi-and-esxi-multipathing-and-jumbo-frames/>`_
 contains instructions for configuring MPIO on ESXi.

 NFS does not understand MPIO.
 Therefore, you will need one fast interface since creating an iSCSI portal will not improve bandwidth when using NFS.
+LACP does
-LACP does not work well to increase the bandwidth for point-to-point NFS (one server and one client).
-LACP is a good solution for link redundancy or for one server and many clients.
+not work well to increase the bandwidth for point-to-point NFS (one server and one client).
+LACP is a good solution for link redundancy or for one server and
+many clients.

 Creating a Link Aggregation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before creating a link aggregation, double-check that no interfaces have been manually configured in Network → Interfaces → View Interfaces.
+If any
-If any configured interfaces exist, delete them as lagg creation will fail if any interfaces are manually configured.
+configured interfaces exist, delete them as lagg creation will fail if any interfaces are manually configured.

 Figure 5.4a shows the configuration options when adding a lagg interface using Network → Link Aggregations → Create Link Aggregation.

-Figure 5.4a: Creating a lagg Interface
+**Figure 5.4a: Creating a lagg Interface**

 |100000000000021700000197330084C6_png|

-**NOTE:**
-if interfaces are installed but do not appear in the Physical NICs in the LAGG list, check that a FreeBSD driver for the interface exists
+**NOTE:** if interfaces are installed but do not appear in the Physical NICs in the LAGG list, check that a FreeBSD driver for the interface exists
 `here <http://www.freebsd.org/releases/9.2R/hardware.html#ETHERNET>`_
 .

 Select the desired aggregation protocol, highlight the interface(s) to associate with the lagg device, and click the OK button.

 Once the lagg device has been created, it will be listed in the tree under an entry which indicates the type of protocol.
-As seen in Figure 5.4b, it will also appear in View Link Aggregations.
+As seen in Figure 5.4b, it will also
+appear in View Link Aggregations.

 **Figure 5.4b: Viewing Link Aggregations**